jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 #### 4. Calculating “VV-VH backscatter ratio” and RGB composite creation

-To create a false colour RGB using a dual-polarised radar image (two image layers only), the backscatter ratio is most commonly used as third image layer.
+To create a false color RGB using a dual-polarized radar image (two image layers only), the backscatter ratio is most commonly used as third image layer.
 In case of Sentinel-1, the “VV/VH backscatter ratio” is calculated.
-In dB scale, the “VV-VH backscatter ratio” is not calculated as a classical ratio (for example NDVI), but simply as VV backscatter - VH backscatter.
+In dB scale, the “VV-VH backscatter ratio” is not calculated as a classical ratio (for example NDVI), but simply as *VV backscatter - VH backscatter*.
 (In linear scale, the “VVVH backscatter ratio” it is calculated as ratio: VV/VH).

 To calculate the “VVVH backscatter ratio” and visualize it (Fig. 4) you may use the following code.
 __Note__: In order to successfully run this code a variable called _s1VH_image_ (from visualizing the VH backscatter image) needs to be already defined!